-- 375. This section protects a person who for value, in good faith and exercising reasonable care acquires encumbered property, or a right in encumbered property, in circumstances where the entry in the statutory pledges record at the time of acquisition has come to include (subsequent to an effective registration under which the pledge was created): - (a) an inaccuracy that is seriously misleading, or - (b) an inaccuracy by reason of the removal of an entry from the record. - 376.
-This could apply where, for example, the provider marries after the pledge is registered and changes their name. - 377.
-The effect of this section is that the pledge will be extinguished as regards so much of the encumbered property as is property in respect of which the inaccuracy is seriously misleading upon the property being transferred.
+- 381. This section protects a person who for value, in good faith and exercising reasonable care acquires encumbered property, or a right in encumbered property, in circumstances where there was previously an effective registration under which the pledge was created but, at the time of acquisition: - (a) the entry has been incorrectly removed from the record, - (b) in a case where the acquired property does not have an identifying number which must be used, the entry has become seriously misleading in respect of the acquired property, or - (c) in a case where the acquired property does have an identifying number which must be used, a search of the record for that number would not produce the entry. - 382.
+This provision could therefore cover register malfunctions under which entries were incorrectly removed or search results were not producing the correct results.
+It could also apply where, for example, the provider marries after the pledge is registered and changes their name. - 383.
+The effect of this section is that the pledge will be extinguished as regards the acquired property.